Dark Times (The Weeknd song): Reception

-Critical reception

-The song received negative reviews.
+"Dark Times" received generally negative reviews from music critics.
 Sheldon Pearce of The A.V.
-Club said the song "falls flat because of its mishmash components".
-Matthew Cooper of Clash called the song "a forgettable bluesy number where poor old Ed tries his best to convince us he's ever gotten into a fight."
-Helen Brown of The Daily Telegraph called the song "tedious".
-Kyle Anderson of Entertainment Weekly said, "And when Tesfaye teams with Ed Sheeran on 'Dark Times,' the result is a confounding imitation of Imagine Dragons' arena-rock schlock."
-Kitty Empire of The Observer called the song "boringly retro".
-Andrew Ryce of Pitchfork called the song "mind-numbingly boring".
+Club said it "falls flat because of its mishmash components".
+Matthew Cooper of Clash called it "a forgettable bluesy number where poor old Ed tries his best to convince us he's ever gotten into a fight".
+Helen Brown of The Daily Telegraph called it "tedious".
+Kyle Anderson of Entertainment Weekly said, "And when Tesfaye teams with Ed Sheeran on 'Dark Times,' the result is a confounding imitation of Imagine Dragons' arena-rock schlock".
+Jim Farber of the New York Daily News noted that Sheeran "brings a hard blues guitar" to it, calling it "much more convincing than the role he's forced to play in the lyrics, as theh world's least likely bad boy".
+Kitty Empire of The Observer called it "boringly retro".
+Andrew Ryce of Pitchfork called it "mind-numbingly boring".
+Milly McMahon of Stereoboard said the two artists "come together beautifully", describing it as "a truly complementary duet".

-Commercial performance

-"Dark Times" debuted at number 35 on the Billboard Hot R&B/Hip-Hop Songs chart.
+"Dark Times" peaked at number 91 on the Billboard Hot 100, and peaked at number 35 on the Hot R&B/Hip-Hop Songs chart.
+It also appeared on various national charts, peaking at number 92 on the UK Singles chart, number 19 on the UK Hip Hop and R&B Singles chart, number 73 in Ireland, and number 60 in Sweden.
+In year-end charts, it finished number 40 on the Hot R&B Songs chart.
+"Dark Times" was certified platinum in the United States, silver in the United Kingdom, and gold in Canada and New Zealand.

 Live performances

 Sheeran and the Weeknd performed the song live together for the first time during The Madness Fall Tour at the Air Canada Centre in Toronto.
-Before they performed, the Weeknd told the audience, "I've written with a lot of people in my life, but Ed Sheeran is the fastest and most talented songwriter ever."
+Before they performed, the Weeknd told the audience, "I've written with a lot of people in my life, but Ed Sheeran is the fastest and most talented songwriter ever".